Maua Sao Paulo, Brazil Travel Guide

 CPTM Line 10-Turquesa has a reliable link between Mauá and central São Paulo.

-Consider in advance-booking transfers through your accommodation or a reputable service for ease.
+Consider pre-booking transfers through your accommodation or a reputable service for ease.

 Mauá integrates well into São Paulo's metropolitan train system (CPTM).
-Line 10-Turquesa connects Mauá Station directly to Brás Station in central São Paulo.
+Line 10-Turquesa connects Mauá Station directly to Brás The terminal in central São Paulo.

 Mauá has its own bus terminal (Rodoviária), offering intercity and interstate bus services.
 For a wider selection, travel to São Paulo's Tietê Bus Terminal.

-You must have a valid national driver's license from your home country.
+You need a valid national driver'a license from your home nation.
 An International Driving Permit (IDP) is highly recommended.

 Practice defensive driving.
 Brazilian drivers can act aggressively.
 Avoid night driving in unfamiliar or rural areas because of possible safety concerns and poorer visibility.

-Mauá is a city not on the coast within the São Paulo urban area.
+Mauá is an inland city within the São Paulo metropolitan area.
 Therefore, sea or river arrivals are not applicable for direct travel to Mauá.

 Immigration procedures at seaports are not applicable to Mauá, as there are no seaports in the city.
 Direct connections to land transportation from a port are regional.